5-minute breast cancer jab unfolds in the UK | ExBulletin

 Fesgo is a fixed-dose combination of pertuzumab and trastuzumab, both previously given as separate intravenous infusions.

-Used in combination with chemotherapy to treat all stages of HER2-positive breast cancer.
+It is used to treat all stages of HER2-positive breast cancer and can be prepared and administered within 5 minutes.

-According to the NHS England, it takes only five minutes to prepare and administer treatment, while two infusions can take up to two and a half hours.
+Peter Johnson, NHS’s National Clinical Director of Cancer, said: As much as possible, as we’ve done throughout the pandemic. ”

 Polarum, 51, was one of the first patients diagnosed with breast cancer in 2014.